Is spontaneous vortex generation in superconducting 4Hb-TaS$_2$ from vison-vortex nucleation with $\mathbb{Z}_2$ topological order?

 To understand the magnetic memory effect and the spontaneous vortex generation in 4Hb-TaS$_2$, we propose this physics is related to the $\mathbb{Z}_2$ topological order, and we expect the $\mathbb{Z}_2$ topological order to be relevant to the superconducting 4Hb-TaS$_2$.
 Here it does not really mean the $\mathbb{Z}_2$ topological order is the driving force for superconductivity, but simply suggests the potential relevance in this context.
 We start from the 1T-TaS$_2$ where the spinon Fermi surface U(1) spin liquid is suggested to be relevant~\cite{PhysRevLett.129.017202,PhysRevLett.121.046401,Ruan_2021}.
 The observation is that, once the electron pairing is introduced into the 1T-TaS$_2$ system, the system becomes a $\mathbb{Z}_2$ spin liquid with a $\mathbb{Z}_2$ topological order.
 This is simply understood from a single-band Hubbard model on a triangular lattice for the star of David clusters below,

 where a uniform electron pairing is explicitly introduced.
 Here $c^{\dagger}_{i\sigma}$ ($c^{}_{i\sigma}$) is the creation (annihilation) operator for the electron in the star-of-David cluster at the lattice site $i$, and ${n_{i\alpha} \equiv c^{\dagger}_{i\sigma} c^{}_{i\sigma}}$.
 Although the effective model for 1T-TaS$_2$ in the cluster Mott insulating regime was suggested to be a XXZ spin model with a XXZ-ring exchange term~\cite{PhysRevLett.121.046401,PhysRevB.72.045105}, the single-band Hubbard model is sufficient to capture the strong charge fluctuations for the emergence of the spin liquid and may be more convenient for the discussion of the pairing.
+The 1T-TaS$_2$ is located near the Mott transition~\cite{PhysRevLett.121.046401} and in the weak Mott insulating regime.
+Crudely speaking, this regime behaves like a metal at short distances, and is insulating at long distances.

 This electron pairing may have several origins.
 It can arise from the electron-phonon coupling from either 1T-TaS$_2$ itself or the 1H layers.
 It can arise from the superconducting proximity effect from the 1H layers.
 It can also arise from the correlation effect in 1T-TaS$_2$ whose microscopic mechanism is less clear.
 In Ref.~\onlinecite{PhysRevLett.111.157203}, gapless $d$-wave pairing states both with and without time reversal symmetry have actually been proposed.
-To capture the spin-charge separation in the Mott side, we use the slave-rotor representation~\cite{PhysRevB.70.035114,PhysRevLett.95.036403} to express the electron operator as ${c_{i\sigma} \equiv e^{-i\theta_i} f_{i\sigma}}$ where $e^{-i\theta_i}$ annihilates the boson charge at $i$ and $f_{i\sigma}$ is the annihilation operator for the fermionic spinon, and the Hamiltonian without the pairing becomes
+To capture the spin-charge separation in the weak Mott regime, we use the slave-rotor representation~\cite{PhysRevB.70.035114,PhysRevLett.95.036403} to express the electron operator as ${c_{i\sigma} \equiv e^{-i\theta_i} f_{i\sigma}}$ where $e^{-i\theta_i}$ annihilates the boson charge at $i$ and $f_{i\sigma}$ is the annihilation operator for the fermionic spinon, and the Hamiltonian without the pairing becomes

 The slave-rotor representation enlarges the physical Hilbert space, and a Hilbert space constraint ${L_i = \sum_{\sigma} f^{\dagger}_{i\sigma} f^{}_{i\sigma}}$ should be imposed where $L_i$ is a conjugate angular momentum operator for the rotor.
 With a standard slave-rotor mean-field decoupling~\cite{PhysRevLett.95.036403}, one finds the system enters the Mott side when ${U>2.73t}$.
 In the weak Mott regime, the system in the absence of pairing is in a spinon Fermi surface U(1) spin liquid with the mean-field spinon Hamiltonian,